euranova/code_retreat/scaffolds/csharp/README.md

 # C# Scaffold for Code Retreat

+Workflow when using this scaffold:
+1. Start the Docker container with the tools needed to build, run and test your solution (see below).
+2. Edit your code using you favorite editor.
+3. Run the unit tests inside the container using ``dotnet test``.

 ## Start the .NET CLI and .NET Core

 Run a bash shell inside the docker container :